Kicks (film): Release

 The film premiered at the Tribeca Film Festival on April 14, 2016.
 The film was released on September 9, 2016, by Focus World.

 Response

 Box office

 Kicks grossed $150,191 in the United States and Canada, and $0 in other territories, against a production budget of $10 million.

 Critical reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 88%, based on 40 reviews, with an average rating of 6.9/10.
-The website's critics consensus reads: "Kicks might suffer from a few frayed laces, but this street-level coming-of-age story heart, humor, and style to spare."
-On Metacritic, the film has a weighted average score of 69 out of 100, based on 14 critics, indicating "generally favorable reviews".
+The website's critics consensus reads: "Kicks might suffer from a few frayed laces, but this street-level coming-of-age story has heart, humor, and style to spare."
+On Metacritic, the film has a weighted average score of 69 out of 100, based on 14 critics, indicating "generally favorable" reviews.